Robert-Hughes/SanctuaryPlayer/README.md

 * Move lock slider into player-controls-mid, so moves out of the way when the menu opens
 * When first set favourite qualities, it will pretty quickly set the new quality but the dropdown won't update until you close and re-open the menu
 * Twitch video start time  - if starting a VOD that you were previously watching live, it seems to ignore this and instead jump to that time?
+* Open Menu then click in the space above it (to the left of the menu button) - it should probably close the menu but doesn't
+* Is it bad to immediately upload saved position?
+Cos if you accindalttly open a saved position from another device that's older, it will trhen overwrite your _newer_ saved position with that old one and you lose where you were!